 ‘Euthanasia: Some Theological Considerations for Living Responsibly’.
 Pacifica 29, no. 3 (2016), 221–43. [pdf]

 ‘The Catholicity of Time in the Work of George Mackay Brown’.
 Pacifica 29, no. 1 (2016), 22–44. [pdf]

-‘Semper Reformanda as a Confession of Crisis’, Pages 43–73 in Always Being Reformed: Challenges and Prospects for the Future of Reformed Theology.
-Edited by David H. Jensen.
-Eugene, OR: Pickwick Publications, 2016. [pdf]
+‘Semper Reformanda as a Confession of Crisis’.
+In Always Being Reformed: Challenges and Prospects for the Future of Reformed Theology, edited by David H. Jensen, 43–73.
+Eugene: Pickwick Publications, 2016. [pdf]

 ‘Assembly’, Grouch 4 (March 2015).